elkcityhazard/andrew-mccall-hugo/andrew-mccall/content/blog/2022/10/how-to-create-a-website-for-my-online-business.md

 Want help?
 I am an experienced digital marketer with 6 years of experience.
 Give me 30 minutes of your time and I will show you how to plan your website and walk you through every step necessary to have a great one!
 [Message me today for a free consultation](https://book.andrew-mccall.com/ "Traverse City Web Designer and SEO")!

+## Frequently Asked Questions

+### What's the best website builder for a small business?

+If you are planning to sell products, I would recommend Shopify over WooCommerce.
+If you are looking for an information site that has some event capabilites I would recommend Squarespace.
+Wordpress has several site builder options include WPBakery, Elementor, and DIVI Themes.

+### Can i build my own website from scratch for a small business?

+Yes you can.
+The question is: are you willing to make that a priority.
+Many business owners find they want to focus on strategy and day-to-day operations of their business.
+Updating the website frequently can take away from this higher-level thinking.

+That being said, of course you can.
+There are many tools out there that can help assist with this.
+You can also learn how to code and get pretty far on your own.

+### How to start online business without money?

+There are several services that allow you to host a website with no upfront costs.
+That being said, your domain name won't be very good and the quality of the hosting will be poor.
+[NeoCities.org](https://neocities.org/ "Get A Free Website With NeoCities.org") is a place you can start with a free website.
+Also, you can use [Carrd.co](https://carrd.co "Business Landing Page Builder") to create beautiful landing pages for free.